In this article

 • Returned check fees

-Make sure you’re aware of any fees you may be required to pay before you fill out any business credit card application.
-Or, you can avoid those fees by taking advantage of corporate purchase cards.
-These are charge cards, alleviating interest fees.
+Make sure you’re aware of any fees you might have to pay before you fill out any business credit card application since these can really add up (particularly foreign transaction fees).
+As an alternative, you can avoid those fees altogether by going with a corporate purchase card.
+Because they function as charge cards, they won’t charge you any interest.

 4. Compare terms and conditions